Team-Fruit/PA-Anonymous-Mod/README.md

 ![Lobby](https://github.com/Team-Fruit/PA-Anonymous-Mod/raw/master/.github/Lobby.png)

 ## When Starting
 The colour of the other team is displayed in white.
-You cannot see the other teams colour.
+And you cannot see the other teams colour.
 ![Lobby](https://github.com/Team-Fruit/PA-Anonymous-Mod/raw/master/.github/LobbyCinematic.jpg)

 ## In Game